jermspeaks/christmas-adventure/sections/section-181.md

 *They're reflecting too,* you thought. *They're thinking about their journey, about their transformation, about who they are now.*

-Lumina trotted forward, their eyes bright.
+Cheshire trotted forward, their eyes bright.
 "We've all learned something," they said.
 "We've all grown, all changed, all become something more.
 We've learned that Christmas isn't about perfection—it's about connection, about trying, about finding joy even when things aren't perfect."

 The Keepsake Keeper pulsed warmly.
 "The journey has been long," it said.
 "But it's been worth it.
 We've learned, we've grown, we've become something more.
 We've learned that magic isn't about control—it's about connection, about memory, about emotion.
 We've learned that Christmas isn't about perfection—it's about connection, about trying, about finding joy even when things aren't perfect."